sjstretton/screwed/00-Introduction.md

 This book is about economics for a certain type of world.
 In this world, there are some goods that can be added to, either in quantity or quality; there are some goods that are fundamentally fixed; and there are some goods that can be degraded or destroyed.
 By 'goods' I mean broadly useful natural or artificial things.
 These positive, limited or negative things can apply to both public and private goods.

 Environmental economists distinguish between goods that are *excludible* and those that are *rival*.
-Related to rivalness is *subtractiblity*.
+Related to rivalness is *subtractability*.
 So pure public goods are non-rival and non-excludable.
 Club goods (for example, watching a pay-per-view sports match) are non-rival (it doesn't cost anything for someone extra to watch it) but excludible.
 Common pool resources are rival but non-excludible.
 They are also subtractable.

 ## Economics, Opportunity and Hope